openstack-infra/zuul/doc/source/admin/tenants.rst

       The list of connections a tenant can report to.
 When set, this setting can be used to restrict what connections a tenant can use as reporter.
       Without this setting, the tenant can report to any connection.

+   .. attr:: allowed-labels
+      :default: []

+      The list of labels regexp a tenant can use in job's nodeset.
+When set, this setting can be used to restrict what labels a tenant can use.
+      Without this setting, the tenant can use any labels.